MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-command-line-options.md

 Allow journaling.

 <span id="_______-k__ConnectType_"></span><span id="_______-k__connecttype_"></span><span id="_______-K__CONNECTTYPE_"></span> **-k** \[*ConnectType*\]
 (Kernel mode only) Starts a kernel debugging session.
-For details, see [Live Kernel-Mode Debugging Using WinDbg](performing-kernel-mode-debugging-using-windbg.md).
+For details, see [Live Kernel-Mode Debugging Using WinDbg (Classic)](performing-kernel-mode-debugging-using-windbg.md).
 If **-k** is used without any *ConnectType* options following it, it must be the final entry on the command line.

 <span id="_______-kl______"></span><span id="_______-KL______"></span> **-kl**
 (Kernel mode only) Starts a kernel debugging session on the same machine as the debugger.